Friendly-Neighbourhood-Insomniac/CIE-Courses/AL_Math_Y13/18_Linear_Combinations_of_Normal_Variables.md

-# Linear Combinations Of Normal Variables
+# Linear Combinations of Normal Variables

 ## Learning Objectives
 - Explain the fundamental ideas behind Linear Combinations Of Normal Variables as set out in the CIE syllabus.